16 POSTS.

 Feature Image: The Beach Boys in 1964; clockwise from left: Al Jardine, Mike Love, Brian Wilson, Carl Wilson, Dennis Wilson.
 Trade ad for The Beach Boys’s single “California Girls”/”Let Him Run Wild.”
 Public Domain.
 Permission details The ad appeared in the 11 September 1965 issue of Billboard and can be dated from that publication; it is pre-1978.…

-The Beatles’ “When I’m Sixty-Four” was written by Paul McCartney in the 1950’s, re-emerged when his own father Jim turned 64 in 1966, and appeared in 1967 as one of the classic pop songs of the psychedelic era on the LP “Sgt.
-Pepper’s Lonely Hearts Club Band” and in 1968 in “Yellow Submarine,” the animated Beatles’ feature film from United Artists and King Features Syndicate.
+The Beatles’ “When I’m Sixty-Four” written in the 1950’s by Paul McCartney re-emerged when his father Jim turned 64 in 1966.
+It appeared on the LP “Sgt.
+Pepper’s Lonely Hearts Club Band” in 1967 and in the animated film “Yellow Submarine” in 1968.

 FEATURE Image: Yellow Submarine was a British cartoon feature film in 1968 starring comic strip figures of the Beatles in a colorful and surrealistic musical adventure featuring Beatles hits.
 Though it was a box office flop in the U.K., it was wildly successful in the U.S. The film title and concept were based on the…